Credit Cards » Credit Card Guides » What is Credit Card Security Code, Benefits & Limitations

 How to Find Your Credit Card Security Code

-For Visa, Mastercard and Discover credit cards, you can find the three-digit number CVV at the back of the card.
-It is the 3-number combination on the right side of the signature box.
+For Visa, Mastercard, and Discover cards, the three-digit CVV is located on the back of the card, to the right of the signature box.

-American Express uses a Card Identification (CID) number which is a 4-digit code which you can find on the front of the card above the account number.
+American Express cards have a four-digit Card Identification (CID) number, which is found on the front of the card, above the account number.

 How to Use Your Credit Card Security Code